Unrully-me/theearchive/src/SUPABASE_GUIDE.md

 );
 ```

+---

+## 🔗 Short Links

+You can generate a short link for any movie URL from the Admin Portal.
+Click **Generate Short Link** after entering the AWS/YouTube URL — the backend stores the mapping under `short:<code>` in the KV table and returns the `https://yourdomain.com/s/<code>` link.
+Short links redirect to the original URL and can be used for sharing.

+If you want to restrict short link creation to admins, set `ADMIN_PASSWORD` as a secret in the Supabase function env.
+You can also change `DEPLOY_HOST` env var to have generated short links use your real domain.

 If this works → Your site will show "Test Movie"!

 Then you can delete it and add real movies.